koumoul-dev/vuetify-jsonschema-form/CONTRIBUTE.md

 This simply opens the documentation site in a local web server that will watch your edits to the source code both of the library and of the documentation and its examples.

 Please note that you can open a single example in a lighter page by replacing the # by a slash in the URL (for example http://localhost:3000/examples#basic => http://localhost:3000/examples/basic).

-This way you can also work on hidden examples (prefixed with "\_") that are here for developpers, not users of the lib.
+An additionnal "Development" group of examples is visible, please add in this group examples that do not need to be presented to the users but has some value for maintainers.

 ## Tests